-The Baby Homes, Caregivers, and Children in the Current Study children to be adopted.
-Consequently, the three Baby Homes used in this study were not randomly selected; rather, they were among the best in St. Petersburg, and their directors were the most cooperative with the aims and conditions of this project.
+The current study was conducted in three BHs in St. Petersburg.
+They were among the five BHs in St. Petersburg that the International Assistance Group (IAG), a private Pittsburgh-based agency specializing in placing Russian children in American families, drew children to be adopted.
+Consequently, the three BHs used in this study were not randomly selected; rather, they were among the best in St. Petersburg, and their directors were the most cooperative with the aims and conditions of this project.